OscarBastardo/notifications-feed-node-react/README.md

 1. For the proposed solution I assume that the notifications are for a specific user from interactions with their content.
 The user would be the person looking at the notifications page.
 2. The aggregation I decided to support for notifications are the ones most commonly seen in social media: likes to a post and comments to a post.
 3. The service was built using Koa for web server and Mocha/Chai for testing.
 The web app was built using create-react-app command and react-bootstrap for the visual components.
 4. The notifications don't have any type of datetime to help sorting them, that's part of the reason you see listed the likes first and then the comments.
-I though about shuffling them to give them a more realistic look but that's not useful in terms of functionality.
+I thought about shuffling them to give them a more realistic look but that's not useful in terms of functionality.